isaacismaelx14/Project-Manager-CLI/README.md

 - Config file for projects
 - More simple commnad
 - New CLI
-- use the destination of the config file or set on the command with `-d`
+- use the destination of the config file or set on the command with `-d` or `--destinantion`

 _version 1.1_